Why Compounding Pharmacies Use Bulk Active Pharmaceutical Ingredients from FDA-Registered Suppliers to Make Custom Medications—and Why That’s Best

-FDA’s new Draft Guidance for Industry, Compounding Animal Drugs from Bulk Drug Substances, would virtually eliminate this scientific best practice and force compounders to make custom pet medications from finished pills, tablets, and capsules purchased from pharmaceutical companies—if they can obtain them.
-This will increase prices by an average of 300%, decrease quality, increase risk, and dramatically reduce the availability of compounded medications, which are regularly prescribed and prepared by 99% of veterinarians.
-The result: unnecessary suffering and death for animals.
+FDA’s new draft Guidance for Industry, Compounding Animal Drugs from Bulk Drug Substances, would virtually eliminate this scientific best practice and force compounders to make custom pet medications from finished tablets, capsules, and liquids purchased from pharmaceutical companies—if they can obtain them.
+This will increase costs by an average of 300%, decrease quality, increase risk, and dramatically reduce the availability of compounded medications, which are regularly prescribed and prepared by 99% of veterinarians.
+The result: unnecessary animal suffering and death.

 Using bulk ingredients is the surest, safest, most scientific way.

 When a drug is compounded to meet the identified needs of patients or groups of patients, it is the best practice to use only the ingredients necessary to produce the prescribed medication.
 This means starting with active pharmaceutical ingredients (API) in their purest form, and then adding only the ingredients necessary to achieve the prescribed dosage-form, strength and, if specified, flavor.
 Bulk ingredients are APIs in their purest, verified form, accompanied by a certificate of analysis as required by the United States Pharmacopeia and federal law.
 Using USP-grade bulk ingredients is the surest, safest, and most scientific way to meet the unique needs of a patient while avoiding the challenges inherent in beginning any compounding process with commercially manufactured, one-size-fits-all finished goods.
 The most obvious challenges of starting with finished goods include ensuring accurate potency, the presence of unnecessary inactive ingredients in the finished goods, and the significantly increased cost.